mpv-player/mpv/DOCS/man/input.rst

     (which can happen especially with bad source timestamps).
 For example, using the ``display-desync`` mode should never change this value from 0.

+``vsync-ratio``
+    For how many vsyncs a frame is displayed on average.
+This is available if display-sync is active only.
+For 30 FPS video on a 60 Hz screen, this will be 2.
+This is the moving average of what actually has been scheduled, so 24 FPS on 60 Hz will never remain exactly on 2.5, but jitter depending on the last frame displayed.

 ``vo-delayed-frame-count``
     Estimated number of frames delayed due to external circumstances in display-sync mode.
 Note that in general, mpv has to guess that this is